Lora-net/LoRaMac-node/as-lib/README.md

 - LORAMAC_RADIO:STRING Name of the radio driver, defaults to sx1272
 - LORAMAC_USE_RADIO_DEBUG:BOOL Enable Radio Debug GPIO's (default OFF)

+## Region support

+Note that unlike the `src` build, the supported regions are not configured as CMake cache options.
+This is to support easier override when building multiple regions (where cache FORCE would be needed to override which).

+At least one region must be enabled, and there are no regions enabled by default.
+A fatal CMake configure error will be generated if no regions are supported.

+- LORAMAC_REGION_EU868:BOOL Enable support for EU868
+- LORAMAC_REGION_US915:BOOL Enable support for US915
+- LORAMAC_REGION_CN779:BOOL Enable support for CN779
+- LORAMAC_REGION_EU433:BOOL Enable support for EU433
+- LORAMAC_REGION_AU915:BOOL Enable support for AU915
+- LORAMAC_REGION_AS923:BOOL Enable support for AS923
+- LORAMAC_REGION_CN470:BOOL Enable support for CN470
+- LORAMAC_REGION_KR920:BOOL Enable support for KR920
+- LORAMAC_REGION_IN865:BOOL Enable support for IN865
+- LORAMAC_REGION_RU864:BOOL Enable support for RU864

 ## Preparation for loading and building

 You must establish your toolchain prior to your first CMake `project()` call (which triggers toolchain detection).
 It